 This business will use its own staff and equipment to process and remove biomass feedstock from local forests.
 This will remove the barriers of transport and operational costs by using adaptable technologies and processes in the forest to make accessing biomass feedstock supply less costly.
-The proposed industrial processing site will convert forest biomass resources to wood pellets, a merchantable product avoiding GHG emissions from pile burning.
+The proposed industrial processing site will convert forest biomass resources to wood pellets, a merchantable product avoiding GHG emissions from pile burning, and supply all of the energy and heating needs for the processing.